nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+#### Use case: Rename tag

+**MSS**

+1. User requests to list tags
+2. AddressBook shows a list of tags
+3. User requests to rename a specific tag in the list
+4. AddressBook renames the tag <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+Tag to be changed does not exist

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+3b.
+New tag contains invalid characters

+> 3b1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

 #### Use case: Delete person

 **MSS**